-But it’s not just watching the films, it’s the additional memories that go with them.
+But it’s not just watching the films; it’s the memories that go with them.
 After watching Clash of the Titans when I was six years old, I wrote to Jim’ll Fix It to ask if I could see how the special effects were done, mainly because I envisioned a three-foot-long model of the Kraken appearing from the arm of Jimmy Savile’s chair as a participatory gift for me.
 (One day, my son will understand the sense of relief that my letter went unanswered.)
-And when I was 7-years-old, I cried so much after watching King Kong tumble from atop the Empire State Building amid a swarm of Curtiss Helldiver biplanes that I almost de-molecularised into a puddle of water like Senator Kelly in X-Men.
+And when I was seven years old, I cried so much after watching King Kong tumble from the Empire State Building amid a swarm of Curtiss Helldiver biplanes that I almost de-molecularised into a puddle of water like Senator Kelly in X-Men.
 A year later, in 1982, I was equally inconsolable after watching a screening of ET in a small Spanish bar while on holiday with my family.

 So far, my son has a memory of walking out of a screening of Paddington 2 because he didn’t like Hugh Grant’s villainous character – but it’s a start!

-The only film I’ll be nervous to watch with him is the one I keep close to my heart, and usually only watch alone: It’s A Wonderful Life.
+The only film I’ll be nervous to watch with him is the one I keep close to my heart and usually only watch alone: It’s A Wonderful Life.
 What if I share it with him and he doesn’t like it?
-Or the bell rings on George Bailey’s Christmas tree and when I turn to look at him – sporting a blotchy, tear-sodden face – I realise that he’s quietly left the room without me noticing.
+Or the bell rings on George Bailey’s Christmas tree, and when I turn to look at him – with a blotchy, tear-sodden face – I realise that he’s quietly left the room without me noticing.
 I don’t know if I could take that kind of rejection.

 But there’s still plenty for him to watch and enjoy.
 There’s The Breakfast Club, Weird Science, The Goonies, Ferris Bueller’s Day Off, Ghostbusters, Back to the Future… oh shit, I’m really over my word count now.
 Fin.